Science & Technology

 Pushing back the limits

-The bridges of Paris follow one another along the Seine river, all different since they were built over centuries and reflect the most advanced techniques of each era.
-First in wood, then in stone, metal and today in high-performance alloys, they have each time pushed back the limits of know-how.
+The bridges of Paris follow one another along the Seine River, all different since they were built over centuries and reflect the most advanced techniques of each era.
+First in wood, then in stone, metal, and today in high-performance alloys, they have pushed back the limits of know-how each time.

 How have these superstructures withstood the test of time?
 What challenges were met to gain in lightness and sturdiness, to improve span and strength?